logo

 Usagelink | top

-There is check_digest decorator, which can be used simply to check Authorization header in client requests.
-Be careful to overriding default HTTP_UNAUTHORIZED handler, which must return right WWW-Authenticate header, when browser doesn't sent right Authorization header.
+There is a check_digest decorator, which can be used to check the Authorization header in client requests.
+Be careful when overriding the default HTTP_UNAUTHORIZED handler - it must return the correct WWW-Authenticate header when the browser does not send a valid Authorization header.

 @app.route('/admin_zone')